 Executive presence is a set of traits and behaviours which enable you to influence others and inspire the confidence in them that you are the right person for the job.

-- Managing upwards to your own CEO (if that isn’t yourself), your Chairperson or other Board members, investors, and external stakeholders (like the media).
+- Managing your C-Suite peers, Board members and external stakeholders (like investors and the media).

-- Managing downwards, to your senior leadership and management team, and employees.
+- Managing those that report into you, including your leadership and management team, and employees.

 How can you improve your executive presence?